-• Complaints made in respect of a case where the complainant is subject of any review, investigation, potential prosecution or regulatory compliance action by the council.
+• Complaints made in respect of a case where the complainant is subject of any review, investigation, potential prosecution, or regulatory compliance action by the council.

 Any such complaint will be logged but no further action will be taken until such time as any proceedings have been fully concluded.
-The complainant will then be required to contact the Council and advise that they wish to proceed with the complaint.
+You will then be required to contact the Council and advise you wish to proceed with the complaint.